MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

 1. Locate **Create Item requirements**, and set to **Yes**.
 1. Locate **Item consumption**, and set to **Yes**

-When a purchase order is created using the **Item requirements** feature, **Dynamics 365 Finance** generates the project item requirements.
+When a purchase order is created using the **Item requirements** feature, **Microsoft Dynamics 365 Finance** generates the project item requirements.
 Each purchase order line has a direct relationship with project item requirements, and both lines are linked to each other.
 Any changes to the purchase order have a direct impact and update on the project item requirements.

 For the item requirements, the system displays the unit price for purchase orders as an item cost price on the item requirements after deducting the discount applicable for purchase order lines.
 Item requirement **cost price** does not include the **Miscellaneous charges** applied on the purchase order line.